Budibase/budibase/CONTRIBUTING.md

 #### Backend

-The backend schema, tables and records are stored using PouchDB when developing locally, and in [CouchDB](https://pouchdb.com/) when running in production.
+/he backend schema, tables and rows are stored using PouchDB when developing locally, and in [CouchDB](https://pouchdb.com/) when running in production.

 ### Publishing Budibase to NPM